Heiko-san/Brixx/Hardware/InfraredReceiver/README.md

 ## About

-This is a classic infrared receiver circuit which will be used to receive commands from the LEGO Power Functions remote contols using the `PowerFunctionsIR` lib of this project.
+This is a classic infrared receiver circuit which will be used to receive commands from the LEGO Power Functions remote controls using the `PowerFunctionsIR` lib of this project.

 ![IR-receiver-foto](/Media/IR-receiver-foto.jpg)